loginom/loginom-help-en-omegat/data/integration/import/txt-csv.md

 # ![ ](../../images/icons/data-sources/file-txt-import_default.svg) Import from the Text File

-It is used for data import from the text files with separators. Текстовый файл с разделителями представляет собой обычный текстовый файл, столбцы данных в котором разделены однотипными символами-разделителями, например, символами табуляции, запятыми, точками с запятой и т. д.
+It is used for data import from the text files with separators.
+The text file with separators is a standard text file the data columns of which are separated with separating characters of the same type, for example, tab characters, commas, semicolumns, etc.

 ### Input